10 Key Qualities That Make a Good Real Estate Agent

 What does this trait look like?

-A realtor who manages their workload to ensure that they can give enough time to your buying or selling journey.
+A Realtor who manages their workload to ensure that they can give enough time to your buying or selling journey.

 Even if it means turning away new clients.